kosail/dotfolio/README.md

 I still need to learn a lot more about these topics, and especially about derivatedState.

 ### 3. JavaScript is inescapable.
 Wherever you go, it will find you.
-Brah, I need to learn JS.
+~~Brah, I need to learn JS.~~
+I did learn JS.
+So goal accomplished!

 ---